BallAerospace/cosmos-website/_docs_v5/2_configuration/ssl_tls.md

 Now you can run `./cosmos-control.sh start` and it should work....

-## Let's Encrypt (with manual challenge).
+Let's Encrypt (with manual challenge).
+---

 #### KEY

 privkey.pem is the "key" file

-Sometimes it is improperly named as cert.key or example.com.key.
+Sometimes it is named as cert.key or example.com.key.

 #### CRT

 fullchain.pem is your "crt" file.

-Sometimes it is improperly named as example.com.crt.
+Sometimes it is named as example.com.crt.

 #### CRT/KEY Bundle